YukanQ/analog-computing/README.md

 ![job table harmonic oscillation](./img/harmonic_oscillator_jobTable_T_is_1_b.jpg)

-4) Last not least: Plotting Lissajous figures is also e nice testing (see video).
+4) Last not least: Plotting Lissajous figures is also a nice testing (see video).

 ___